jeremyrsellars/no-new-legacy/posts/2017-08-08 Domain Identifiers instead of Primitive Obsession.md

 categories: ["Programming"]
 ---

-#### Summary

-In strongly-typed programming paradigms, consider introducing domain identifier types instead of using primitives like strings.
+Summary: In strongly-typed programming paradigms, consider introducing domain identifier types instead of using primitives like strings.

 ### The Problem